sunil-2000/coherenceBoost/README.md

 $\dagger$ are the GPT-2 parameter counts from the paper.

-#### Potential Reason for LAMBADA Accuracy Discrepencies

-The GPT-2 models on hugging face have parameter counts that are slightly different from the reported number of parameters the GPT2 models have in the paper (e.g., GPT-2-small 125M (paper) vs 124M (hugging face), GPT-2-large 760M (paper) vs 774M (hugging face)).

 ### GPT-3 Evaluations

 All GPT-3 evaluations are obtained by using OpenAI's Completions [API](https://platform.openai.com/docs/api-reference/completions?lang=python).
 One unfortunate constraint of this endpoint is that it only returns the top-5 logits corresponding to the tokens with highest probability.
 This might explain the magnitude differences between the boosted and regular model accuracies observed here and in the paper.
 By limiting to only top-5 logits, less information from the short context model is influencing the full-context model's output.
 Still, however, the results are consistent with the findings from the paper: coherence boosting improves long-range dependencies for LLMs.

+### Potential Reason for LAMBADA Accuracy Discrepencies

+The GPT-2 models on hugging face have parameter counts that are slightly different from the reported number of parameters the GPT2 models have in the paper (e.g., GPT-2-small 125M (paper) vs 124M (hugging face), GPT-2-large 760M (paper) vs 774M (hugging face)).
+Similarly, the GPT-3 models provided by OpenAI might not be the exact GPT-3 models evaluated in the paper.
+The mapping from ada -> 2.7B, babbage -> 6.7B, curie -> 13B, davinci -> 175B is not explicitly defined; however, this seems to be the most appropriate estimate (https://blog.eleuther.ai/gpt3-model-sizes/).
+As these are the only GPT-3 models provided, I performed the LAMBADA evaluation on these variants.